Hugh-Kumbi/Cybersecurity-Portfolio/Security Controls and Compliance  Evaluation/Botium Toys Security Audit.md

 Your task is to review the IT manager’s scope, goals, and risk assessment report.
 Then, perform an internal audit by completing a controls and compliance checklist.

-#### Additional Info

-**In Cybersecurity, control types can be classified in three ways:**
-1. Administrative/Managerial controls
-2. Technical controls
-3. Physical/Operational controls

-**Control types (providing defense and protecting assets) include, but are not limited to:**
-1. Preventative (preventing an incident from occurring in the first place)
-2. Corrective (restoring an asset after an incident)
-3. Detective (Determining whether an incident has occurred or is in progress)
-4. Deterrent (Discouraging attacks)

 ## Controls Assessment Checklist

 *<ins>Select "Yes" or "No" to answer the question: Does Botium Toys currenly have this control in place?</ins>*